mfkhan267/jenkins_on_azure2024/deploy_webapp.md

 App Service Web Apps lets you quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
 Meet rigorous performance, scalability, security and compliance requirements while using a fully managed platform to perform infrastructure maintenance.

-Sign in to the Azure portal and create a Web App for Containers
+Sign in to the Azure portal and create a Web App for Containers.

 Select Create a resource > Web App for Containers.